Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Computational details

+Standard \textsc{ffbs} inference requires conjugacy, which is precluded by the introduction of spatial range parameters that require simulation-based approaches such as \textsc{mcmc}.
+Our goal is instead to achieve a fully conjugate, simulation-free analysis for \textsc{dstms}.
+We achieve this using dynamic predictive stacking (see Section~\ref{sec:propagation}).
+Algorithm~\ref{alg:dynamic_bps} details the computation of stacking weights.

-We now present the computational adjustment to the algorithms characterizing the \textsc{ffbs} procedure \citep{carter_gibbs_1994}.
-This series of algorithms replaces the standard \textsc{ffbs} within the \if1\blind{\href{https://github.com/lucapresicce/spFFBS}{\texttt{spFFBS}}}\fi\if0\blind{\texttt{REDACTED}}\fi package.
-We tailored these with a special consideration for spatiotemporal modeling, referring to Model~\eqref{eq:DLM_spatiotemporal}.
-Algorithm~\ref{alg:forward_filter} presents the modification to forward filtering (\textsc{ff}) procedure within \textsc{ffbs} algorithm for each time instant $t=1,\dots,T$.
-In particular, it incorporates Algorithm~\ref{alg:dynamic_bps}, making its structure different from standard \textsc{ff}, actually retaining most quite similar.
-It exploits parallel computations, establishing $J$ parallel forward filter flows.
-This means that the Algorithm~\ref{alg:forward_filter} implements parallel filtering procedures, where each of these conditions to model $\mathscr{M}_{j}$, i.e., uses the couple $\{\alpha_{j},\phi_{j}\}$, for $j=1,\dots,J$.
-Once each $j$-th flow provides filtered posterior distributions, especially the one-step-ahead predictive distribution, we computed \textsc{dynbps} weights using Algorithm~\ref{alg:dynamic_bps}.
-Prior information is equally used across models $\mathscr{M}_{j}$.
-Then forward propagated for all the observed times.
+We now present the algorithms adapting the \textsc{ffbs} procedure \citep{carter_gibbs_1994}.
+These algorithms replace the standard \textsc{ffbs} within the \if1\blind{ \href{https://github.com/lucapresicce/spFFBS}{\texttt{spFFBS}} }\fi\if0\blind{ \texttt{REDACTED} }\fi package.
+We tailored these with special consideration for spatiotemporal modeling, referring to Model~\eqref{eq:DLM_spatiotemporal}.
+Algorithm~\ref{alg:forward_filter} adapts the forward filter (\textsc{ff}) within the \textsc{ffbs} recursion to each time step $t=1,\dots,T$.
+It retains the structure of the standard \textsc{ff} but runs $J$ filters in parallel, one for each model $\mathscr{M}_{j}$, that is, for each pair $\{\alpha_{j},\phi_{j}\}$, $j=1,\dots,J$ and embeds the weight computation of Algorithm~\ref{alg:dynamic_bps}.
+Once each $j$-th flow provides filtered posterior distributions, especially the one-step-ahead predictive distribution, we compute \textsc{dynbps} weights using Algorithm~\ref{alg:dynamic_bps}.
+Prior information is shared across the models $\mathscr{M}_{j}$ and propagated forward over all observed times.
 To fully incorporate the new piece of information, as the latest dataset occurs at $T+1$, it suffices to apply Algorithm~\ref{alg:forward_filter} once, followed by Algorithm~\ref{alg:backward_sampling} to update posterior sampling with the newest info.
 This gains advantage from the Markovian dependence assumption between datasets.

 In \textsc{ffbs} algorithm presented in \cite{carter_gibbs_1994}, backward sampling (\textsc{bs}) passes the information assimilated from all observed $T$ states backward to each time point $t=T-1,\dots,1$.
 This strategy serves to obtain smoothed posterior samples, improving inference by exploiting available future pieces of information.
 With Algorithm~\ref{alg:backward_sampling} we propose a weighted alternative to the standard backward sampling procedure.
 For each desired posterior draw $r=1,\dots,R$, we first sample a model $\mathscr{M}_{j}$, with $j=1,\dots,J$, by giving models weights $\hat{w}_{T}$ obtained at last observed time.
 Then, we draw the posterior sample from the corresponding conditional posterior for $\Theta_{T}$, i.e. $p(\Theta_{T}\mid \mathscr{D}_{T},\mathscr{M}_{j})$.
 In doing so, we obtain a sample from the approximated stacked posterior $\hat{p}(\Theta_{T}\mid \mathscr{D}_{T})=\sum_{j=1}^{J}\hat{w}_{T,j}\;p(\Theta_{T}\mid \mathscr{D}_{T},\mathscr{M}_{j})$.
 For $r=1,\dots,R$, we use standard \textsc{bs} algorithm backwards, repeating ``model sampling'' given correspondent weights $\hat{w}_{t}$.
 At the end of the procedure depicted in Algorithm~\ref{alg:backward_sampling}, we obtain a smoothed posterior distribution sample of size $R$.
 In particular, with Algorithm~\ref{alg:backward_sampling}, we smooth out the samples from the stacked (approximated) joint posterior, which can be easily derived as